BrunoTeixeira1996/BrunoTeixeira1996.github.io/content/posts/2021-07-29-Using-Ansible-To-Deploy-VM-In-ESXi.md

 ---
-layout: post
 title: "Using Ansible To Deploy a VM In ESXi"
-categories: [publications]
+date: 2021-10-21
+draft: false
+toc: true
-tags: [ESXi, VMWARE, Ansible]
+tags:
-year: 2021
-description: Deploying a VM in ESXi using an iso file with Ansible
+  - Homelab
 ---

 ## Index